Sufuninja/sabd_discord_bot/README.md

 - Be able to send people coins through the discord channel
 - Share news about cryptocurrency to a relevant channel
 - Have a place where it can be configured by the server administrators
+- Update discord on the development of this bot
 - And more...

 I would recommend running this on Linux and not on Windows because Windows will make you install Visual Studio just to get the build tools to make this work.
 Yuck.